Saugia/arc-over/README.md

 *Note*: This plug-in currently includes Human, Hai, Remnant, Ka'het, Coalition, Korath, Wanderer, Quarg and Pug ships.
 More to come in the future.

 ## Download
+For a "stable release", check out the Releases on the righthand side of this page and download the Source.zip file and extract to your plug-ins directory, so that there's the "arc-over-version#" folder in your plug-ins folder.
-Click on the green `<> Code` button at the top right of the repository and download the ZIP file, then extract it to your plug-in folder.
+For getting the "continuous", which can be changed at any moment, click on the green `<> Code` button at the top right of the repository and download the ZIP file, then extract it to your plug-ins folder.

 ## Contact
 If you find any bugs or issues with this plug-in, or have any suggestions, feel free to open an Issue in this repository, or visit the Endless Sky Community Discord server here: https://discord.gg/ZeuASSx and @Saugia in #plug-in chat.